HOTDISK. Finding Massive Protostellar Disks with Water and Refractory Molecular Species: Discussions

 We caution that our sample is small and biased, as the targets were preselected to exhibit clear CH$_3$CN rotational signatures and centrally concentrated SiO emission.
 Such sources are more likely to host disks, and the presence of refractory species may therefore be enhanced.
 Nonetheless, there may also be an intrinsic dependence on source properties.
 For example, among the seven disk-detected sources, only two exhibit H30$\alpha$ emission, whereas two of the three non-detected sources (including the northern component of I16484$-$4603) show strong H30$\alpha$ emission.
 Since H30$\alpha$ traces photoionized gas, this tentative anti-correlation suggests that hot molecular disks traced by ``hot-disk'' molecules may preferentially exist at earlier evolutionary stages, before significant ionization disrupts or photoevaporates the inner disk.
 However, the current sample size is insufficient to establish this trend conclusively.
+This is also consistent with \cite{Ginsburg2023}, who found no clear correlation or anti-correlation between RRL emission and vibrationally excited H$_2$O emission, suggesting that larger samples are required to determine whether the apparent anti-correlation is real.

 In summary, for a sample selected to exhibit clear rotational signatures on core scales, our observations indicate that $\sim$70\% (or possibly higher) of sources show hot-disk chemical patterns consistent with rotating disks embedded within larger-scale rotating envelopes.
 Given that larger-scale rotating cores are commonly seen around massive protostars, these results suggest that such hot disks may not be rare, but instead may be common in massive star-forming regions, provided that sufficient sensitivity and angular resolution are achieved.
 This further supports a scenario in which rotationally supported disks are a natural outcome of massive star formation, at least in systems with well-developed rotating envelopes.